College Theology SocietyServing Church and Academy Since 1954

 wesley.sutermeister@findlay.edu

-Please submit proposals to both conveners by December 15, 2022.
-They should be no more than 500 words in length and include the presenter’s institutional affiliation, position, and contact information, as well as any requests for AV support, and preliminary preferences for participating in person or virtually.
-Ordinarily, presenters should be members of the CTS at the time of the meeting in June 2022.
+Please submit proposals to both conveners by December 15, 2025.
+They should be no more than 500 words in length and include the presenter’s institutional affiliation, position, and contact information, as well as any requests for AV support.
+Ordinarily, presenters should be members of the CTS at the time of the meeting in the summer of 2026.

 The College Theology Society is a registered, non-profit professional society and a Related Scholarly Organization of the American Academy of Religion.